forestgrape/coronavirus/index.md

   * The references are named by the first author.
 (In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag).
   * References are usually grouped by topic.
 If several topics apply, one is chosen.
 * _Formulations_
    Sometimes words are not weighted carefully or formulations are unclear e.g. ambiguous.
-If not formatted as comment/subjective remark, ambiguity is unintentional.
+Some formulation are general.
+Some are subjective and marked as [comments](#comments).
+Ambiguity is not intended (also commented in [comments](#comments)).
 Upon discovery, unfitting formulations are improve.
 Feedback is appreciated and questions welcome.

 *   > ###### Definitions
     > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!

 *   > ###### Comments
-    > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
+    > * _Comments_, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.
-Some comments are general but ambiguity is not indented (in early versions some formulations were to some extent ambiguous but these are changed since errata can occur.)

-    ##### Comment on Comments
+    >
-    > Sometimes subjective comments and off topic comments are added.
-One reason for subjective comments is transparency and background for the mindset behind suggestions.
+    > * _Off Topic Remarks:_ Sometimes subjective off topic remarks are added.
+One reason for subjective off-topic remarks is transparency and background for the mindset behind suggestions.
+    >
+    > * _No ambiguity:_ Some comments are general but ambiguity is not indented.
+The reason is clarity.
+(In the beginning, a few comments were ambiguous but this is not intended anymore, since it possibly opened doors for unintended interpretations.
+I excuse for that.)

     > ##### Mindset in short
     > * *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.*